 Azure integration runtime

-- Running copy activity between cloud data stores
+- Run copy activity between cloud data stores

 Azure IR network environment

-Azure Integration Runtime supports connecting to data stores and compute services with public accessible endpoints.
+Azure Integration Runtime supports connecting to data stores and computes services with public accessible endpoints.
 Use a self-hosted integration runtime for Azure Virtual Network environment.

 Azure IR compute resource and scaling

 Azure integration runtime provides a fully managed, serverless compute in Azure.
 You don't have to worry about infrastructure provision, software installation, patching, or capacity scaling.
 In addition, you only pay for the duration of the actual utilization.

 Azure integration runtime provides the native compute to move data between cloud data stores in a secure, reliable, and high-performance manner.
 You can set how many data integration units to use on the copy activity, and the compute size of the Azure IR is elastically scaled up accordingly without you having to explicitly adjusting size of the Azure Integration Runtime.

 Activity dispatch is a lightweight operation to route the activity to the target compute service, so there isn't need to scale up the compute size for this scenario.